Cabo Rojo is one of the beach towns preferred by locals when they want to enjoy a weekend of sun, sand, and a good time with friends and family.

 Los Morrillos Lighthouse

 This historic and picturesque lighthouse helps ships navigate safely through the Mona Passage from the Caribbean Sea to the Atlantic Ocean.
-Completed in 1877, this lighthouse was the second one built under Spanish rule on the island.
+Completed in 1877, the lighthouse was the second one built under Spanish rule on the Island.
 The structure is part of a maritime lighting system that in 1981 was included in the National Register of Historic Places of the United States Department of the Interior.

-To get to the lighthouse, after driving over unpaved road, you will have to park and walk up a hill (it’s not very steep).
+To get to the lighthouse, after driving over unpaved roads, you will have to park and walk up a hill (it’s not very steep).
 Visitors can access the lighthouse’s observation deck to enjoy incredible panoramic views of the surrounding area and the Caribbean Sea.
-El faro (lighthouse) is open to visitors from Wednesday to Sunday and holidays from 9:00 a.m. to 5:30 p.m.
+El faro (lighthouse) is open to visitors from Wednesday to Sunday and holidays from 9 a.m. to 5:30 p.m.

 When visiting this place, be sure to wear sturdy shoes, comfortable and light clothes, and use sunblock.
 Likewise, carry sufficient water and snacks, as there are no restaurants or kiosks in the area.

 The lighthouse’s surroundings are even more attractive than the structure itself, as there are impressive limestone cliffs nearby.
 This is an amazing photo opportunity.
 But, be careful not to get too close to the edge as there are no safety bars in place.